thprfssr/danetiska.com/index.md

 # The Danetian Language

-Danetian is an artifially constructed [Indo-European](https://en.wikipedia.org/wiki/Indo-European_languages) language.
+Danetian is an artificially constructed [Indo-European](https://en.wikipedia.org/wiki/Indo-European_languages) language.
 It was created by applying a series of regular sound changes to